 - Your environment, education, and certain diseases are other important axes.

-Experts also say that there is a theory known as “set point.”
-By this they mean that the brain has a kind of thermostat that causes certain people to be more prone to weight gain than others.
+There is also a theory known as “set point.”
+Which means that the brain has a kind of thermostat that causes certain people to be more prone to weight gain than others.

 Let’s take a look at an example.